When to Tell Your Boss You Re Interviewing for Another Job

 If your relationship is positive, ask for a written recommendation or LinkedIn endorsement.
 If you’re concerned about reaction, secure references from other internal stakeholders or external partners who can speak to your performance.

 Send a short, professional farewell note to core collaborators and keep contact information updated.
-Offer to be available for questions during the transition window.
-For global professionals, staying connected helps sustain international networks for future mobility.
+If you moved internationally, staying connected helps sustain international networks for future mobility.

 Decision Timeline — A Simple Step-By-Step List

-- Risk assessment: analyze visa, role-criticality, and company culture impacts.
+Risk assessment: analyse visa, role-criticality, and company culture impacts.

-- Offer stage: secure a written signed offer and confirm start date, sponsorship, and benefits.
+Offer stage: secure a written signed offer and confirm start date, compensation, benefits and mobility commitments.

 (Use this as a tactical timeline tailored to your circumstance; adjust lengths of each step based on role seniority and mobility constraints.)